Jordan-Prescott/odins_spear/docs/docs/features/scripter/bulk-password-reset.md

 ### Return

-* JSON: Returns JSON containing user ID and new password set.
+* JSON: Returns JSON dict containing user ID and new password set.

 ### How To Use: